frecklefacelabs/golembase_typescript_starter/README.md

 to install what's already in the package.json file.

-Also note: We've include eslint and prettier in here as well.
+Also note: We've included eslint and prettier in here as well.